devils-universe/kafka-token/README.md

 ## 📜 Source Code

 ## 🤖 Telegram Bot
+The bot provides a simple menu with buttons to buy $KAFKA, order memes or stickers, and complete simple social tasks for rewards.
 The repository contains a simple Telegram bot located in the `TelegramBot/` directory.
 To run it locally: